mdlayher/wavepipe/README.md

 __Q: Is wavepipe compatible with existing media servers?__

 A: Yes, but it's a work in progress.
 In order to help spur wavepipe adoption, I have started building a Subsonic emulation layer.
+As of now, building wavepipe's master branch will enable the Subsonic emulation layer.
-This work can be found in the [dev_subsonic_api](https://github.com/mdlayher/wavepipe/tree/dev_subsonic_api) branch, and is currently functional with the [Clementine](https://www.clementine-player.org/) media player's Subsonic plugin.
+This emulation is currently functional with the [Clementine](https://www.clementine-player.org/) media player's Subsonic plugin.
 As more of the Subsonic API is emulated, more clients will become compatible with wavepipe.